 After Dr. Millard closes your incisions, your breasts will be wrapped in bandaging and/or a compression garment around your breasts to decrease swelling and help support during the healing process.
 Drains may be placed to catch excess fluids depending on the case.

 Sensitivity or soreness in the breasts and nipples is normal and will subside over time.

 Pain medication can be prescribed to help with discomfort if you desire.

 A large majority of breast reduction patients are able to go home the same day, but you should take 7-10 days off from work to rest and recuperate.
 You should have a friend or family member help take care of your kids so you can be ensured relaxation during your recovery.
 Walking and light activities are helpful for the healing process.
 Shortly after, you will be able to workout and actually be excited about it!

 The cost of your breast reduction procedure will vary depending on the extent of your case and if you choose to undergo ancillary procedures.
-Unlike most other plastic surgery procedures, breast reduction may be covered by insurance; please check with your provider in advance so we can provide you with an appropriate quote.
+Unlike most other plastic surgery procedures, breast reduction may be covered by insurance.
+However, Millard Plastic Surgery does not accept insurance, so it would be considered self-pay cosmetic through our office.